While there are many risks of being a freelancer, it cannot be denied that there are plenty of benefits, too.

 Moreover, you can write off business travel expenses like lodging, transportation, and meals, although the latter has a limit of 50 percent of the total costs.

 The IRS, though, has been quite strict when it comes to business travel claims.
 You can fend off an audit by properly allocating your expenses, keeping receipts and related documents, and establishing the purpose of your travel.

-If you’ll follow the tips mentioned in this article, then you should have no problems in claiming business travel deductions.
+If you’ll follow the tips mentioned in this article, then you should have no problems claiming business travel deductions.